Getting started

 You must format the values of your language attribute as two-letter language codes with an optional two-letter region code separated by a dash, like en or en-US.

-Language attributes are not case sensitive, but language-region codes must be separated by a dash.
+Language attribute values are not case sensitive, but language-region codes must be separated by a dash.
 For example, both es-MX and es-mx represent Spanish formatted for speakers in Mexico.

 These codes come from the ISO-3166-1 (alpha 2) and IETF standards respectively.
 If you’re looking for a language or locale that we don’t support, let us know!